-Truth be told, the Sasanians were already in bad shape before Qadisiyah — that might help explain why Yarmouk only shrunk the Byzantine Empire, while Qadisiyah ended the Persian Empire — owing to their defeat by the Byzantines in the war fought between the two powers between 602 and 628 and to .
+Truth be told, the Sasanians were already in bad shape before Qadisiyah, which might help explain why Yarmouk only shrunk the Byzantine Empire, while Qadisiyah ended the Persian Empire.
+They’d been thoroughly battered by their defeat by the Byzantines in the war fought between the two powers between 602 and 628.
 That war ended after the Sasanian ruler Khosrow II was overthrown by his son, Kavadh II.
-Kavadh died after only a few months, the victim of some kind of plague outbreak, and the resulting succession crisis touched off a civil war that–along with the plague itself, which seems to have killed a massive number of people–further weakened the already battered empire.
+Kavadh died after only a few months, the victim of plague, and the resulting succession crisis touched off a civil war that–along with the plague itself, which killed a massive number of people–further weakened the empire.
 That civil war finally ended when the 8 year old grandson of Khosrow II, Yazdegerd III (d.
 651), was crowned in 632, but he was too young to rule in his own right and so the two nobles who saw to his enthronement, Rostam Farrokhzad and Piruz Khosrow, held the real power in the empire.

 In 635, Yazdegerd and the Byzantine Emperor Heraclius hatched a scheme to put down this upstart Arab incursion once and for all: a union of the two great empires sealed with a marriage between Yazdegerd and Heraclius’s daughter (which would, conveniently for the Byzantines, leave Heraclius in the dominant position as Yazdegerd’s father in-law).
 Both emperors planned to amass large armies to attack the Arabs simultaneously in both Syria and Iraq.
 The Arabs, who didn’t have enough men to sustain two large-scale offensives and were moving troops between Iraq and Syria as threats dictated, surely wouldn’t be able to handle major counter-offensives on both fronts at the same time, right?

-Well, they didn’t have to find out, because Heraclius launched his offensive in May 636, and Yazdegerd…wasn’t ready.
-Umar b. al-Khattab, who was now caliph, helped gum up the works by sticking to Muhammad’s war-making precepts.
+As it happens, they didn’t have to find out.
+Heraclius launched his offensive in May 636, well before Yazdegerd was ready to move.
+Umar b. al-Khattab, who was now caliph, helped delay the Persians by sticking to Muhammad’s war-making precepts.
 He sent reinforcements to bolster his army in Syria while also sending a man named Saʿd ibn Abi Waqqas with a few thousand troops to Iraq, where he camped near the town of Qadisiyah, near Kufa, in July, and…that’s about it.
 Saʿd’s job was to engage Yazdegerd in diplomacy, to offer the Persians the chance to avoid battle either by converting to the new (and still nebulous) Islamic faith, or agreeing to pay the poll tax required of non-Muslims.
-This was a requirement on the Arab armies that had been imposed by Muhammad, who always offered his foes the chance to surrender before battle.
-But a nice side benefit of this policy for Umar, with his armies stretched thin between Syria and Iraq, was that it may have bought his army time to focus on Syria without having to worry about defending Iraq.
+Muhammad set the example here by always offering his foes the chance to surrender before battle.
+But a nice side benefit of this policy for Umar, with his armies stretched thin between Syria and Iraq, was that it bought his army time to focus on Syria without having to worry about defending Iraq.

 Finally, on November 16 (we think), the fighting started.
 As with the accounts of the Persian-Arab negotiations, we don’t really know very much about the battle because most of what was written about it was written much later and in an episodic, kind of myth-building way (lots of champion-vs-champion fighting, for example).
-It would be like extrapolating details about the Trojan War, which probably was a real thing that really happened, from reading the Iliad, which is a chronicle of heroic legends about mythic figures and likely was never intended to accurately describe real events.
+It would be like extrapolating details about the Trojan War, which probably really happened (multiple times, in fact), from reading the Iliad, which is a compilation of heroic legends about mythic figures and likely was never intended to accurately describe real events.
 You can get a sense of the contours of the battle, but not the gory details.

-It was a four-day affair (maybe; it’s not really a lock that we’re commemorating the right day here, just FYI), and a pretty brutal one, as neither side could really get an edge.
-The Arabs focused on sidelining and eventually eliminating the Persian war elephant units, which they finally did, sadly at great cost to the elephants (and to the men who got trampled as the hacked-up animals fled).
-On the second day, the reinforcements from Syria finally arrived, in a continuous stream of small units meant to make it look like there were more of them than there really were in order to demoralize the Persians, but this was not enough to immediately change the course of the battle.
+What we’re told is that it was a four-day affair (again this is a maybe, so just FYI it’s not really a lock that we’re commemorating the right day here), and a pretty brutal one, as neither side could really get an edge.
+The Arabs focused on sidelining and eliminating the Persian war elephants, which they finally did, sadly at great cost to the elephants (and to the men who got trampled as the hacked-up animals fled).
+On the second day, the reinforcements from Syria finally arrived–in a continuous stream of small units meant to make it look like there were more of them than there really were in order to demoralize the Persians–but this was not enough to immediately change the course of the battle.
 At some point near the end of the battle, Rostam was apparently killed in an Arab strike on his command post.
 The decisive factor, again according to the sources, may have been the superiority of Arab archery and/or armor; their arrows could apparently penetrate the Persians’ armor much more easily than vice versa.
 There may also have been a sandstorm blowing in the Persians’ faces on the final day, but don’t quote me on that.

-Yazdegerd spent the next several years basically running for his life throughout Iran, trying to raise some kind of army.
-But very few of Yazdegerd’s governors in the east wanted to help him and risk getting on the wrong side of the oncoming Arab armies, and on the rare occasions when he could raise a force it would be quickly defeated.
+Yazdegerd spent the next several years basically running for his life throughout Iran, trying to raise anything resembling an army.
+But very few of Yazdegerd’s governors in the east wanted to help him and risk getting on the wrong side of the oncoming Arab armies, and on the rare occasions when he did raise a force the Arabs would quickly defeat it.
 He wound up in the city of Merv, along the Central Asian Persian-Turkic frontier, in about 651.
-The governor (marzban) there, a guy named Mahuy or Mahuy Suri, wanted nothing to do with Yazdegerd, so he engaged a nearby Turkic tribe to kill him.
-Yazdegerd supposedly got wind of this plot and tried to flee, but was murdered by what may have been a simple thief (though it’s also possible that Mahuy put the guy up to it) at an oasis outside the city.
-Yazdegerd’s sons kept running east, eventually ending up in the Chinese court, still claiming to be the rightful rulers of the Persian Empire, but in reality the empire died with Yazdegerd, or at Qadisiyah.
+The governor (marzban) there, a guy named Mahuy or Mahuy Suri, wanted nothing to do with Yazdegerd, so he contracted with a nearby Turkic tribe to murder him.
+Yazdegerd supposedly got wind of this plot and tried to flee, but was killed anyway by what may have been a simple thief (though it’s also possible that Mahuy put the guy up to it) at an oasis outside the city.
+Yazdegerd’s sons kept running east and eventually wound up in the Chinese court, still claiming to be the rightful rulers of Persia.
+But in reality the empire died with Yazdegerd, and if we want to get really real it died at Qadisiyah.

-The final end of the Roman Empire, in 1453, was an astonishing event in the sense that there had been a “Roman Empire” of some kind or another in existence for nearly 1500 years, and nearly 2000 years if you go back to the founding of the Republic.
-The Sasanians weren’t around for nearly that long, but if you go back to the Median Empire of the late 8th century BCE, there was a “Persian Empire” of some kind or another in existence for nearly 1400 years before the Arabs snuffed it out.
+The final end of the Roman Empire, in 1453, was an astonishing event if for no other reason than that there had been a “Roman Empire” of some kind or another in existence for nearly 1500 years, and nearly 2000 years if you go back to the founding of the Republic.
+The Sasanians weren’t around for nearly that long, but if you go back to the Median Empire of the late 8th century BCE, there was a “Persian empire” of some kind or another in existence for nearly 1400 years before the Arabs snuffed it out.
 The conquest of Persia expanded the caliphate dramatically and eventually lent it many of its imperial high-court trappings.
-The Persian language, in a modified form, eventually became one of the great languages of Islamic civilization, and Persian culture came to define at least the eastern half of the caliphal domains.
-Oh, and the conquest of Persia also cost one Caliph his life–Umar was assassinated in 644 by a group Persians who were trying to strike a blow against their Arab conquerors.
+The Persian language, in a modified form and using the Arabic alphabet, eventually became one of the great languages of Islamic civilization, and Persian culture came to define at least the eastern half of the caliphal domains.
+Oh, and the conquest of Persia also cost one caliph his life–Umar was assassinated in 644 by a group of Persians who were trying to strike a blow against their Arab conquerors.